faf-big

 Find Any File Scripts

-Scripting is an advanced feature for power users.
-If you don't feel comfortable with writing script code, look below for a list of readily available scripts you can download and use, or ask me for assistance.
+This makes it possible to create very specific and complex search rules.
+If you don't feel comfortable with writing script code, look below for a list of readily available scripts that you can install, or ask me for assistance.

 Installing scripts